AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 Python is a very friendly language and has proven to have a favorable learning curve for beginners and professionals alike.
 As a result of its reputation, many bindings and libraries exist for it, including PyQt5 and FFmpeg.
+However, it lacks a solid event-driven foundation needed for clean asynchronous programming.

+### Qt

+Qt is a cross-platform desktop library that is predominantly developed with C++.
+However, it has bindings in various languages and can be statically compiled into a small single executable if needed.
+Breakthroughs in Qt 5.11 allow the execution of ECMAScript 6 code, which could potentially accelerate development since it is no longer necessary to struggle with C++.

 ### Electron